NA411/backuptool/README.md

 - **Test execution** across multiple platforms
 - **Self-contained executable creation** with no runtime dependencies
 - **Automatic releases** when version tags are pushed

-## Contributing

-Contributions are welcome!
-Please:

-1. Fork the repository
-2. Create a feature branch
-3. Add tests for new functionality
-4. Ensure all tests pass
-5. Submit a pull request

-For bug reports and feature requests, please open an issue on [GitHub](https://github.com/NA411/backuptool/issues).

 ## Architecture Notes